SyllogismRXS/mini-launchpad/README.md

     $ cd ~/archive/xenial

 Here we should have all our packages organized by supported architectures.
 The next step is to remove all instances of the package we want to remove.
 (To double check what files you'll be purging remove the -delete flag).

     $ find . -name "dumby-package*" -type f -delete

 Lastly, we want to remove the *.db files located in this directory as they keep stored information about packages uploaded and don't update when the same package is sent to the server causing conflicts when attempting to fetch it later on.

     $ rm *.db

+## Hash Sum mismatch Error

+If you receive a "Hash Sum mismatch" error when trying to install packages with apt-get, the "Packages" file on the server may have to be regenerated.
+This is mostly easily accomplished by removing the ``*.db`` files on the server and restarting mini-launchpad.
+For example,

+    $ docker exec -it mlp_mini-dinstall_1 /bin/bash
+    $ cd ~/archive/xenial.db
+    $ rm *.db
+    $ exit                            # exit the mini-dinstall container
+    $ docker-compose -p mlp stop      # stop mini-launchpad
+    $ docker-compose -p mlp up -d     # start mini-launchpad
+    $ docker-compose -p mlp logs -f   # Check mini-dinstall logs

+The client computer's (where apt-get install is run) cached version of the Packages file has to be removed as well:

+    $ sudo rm -rf /var/lib/apt/lists/*
+    $ sudo apt-get update

 ## Access Build Logs